Skip to main content

 • Adequacy: To be considered “adequate,” housing must meet specific criteria including security of tenure, habitability, affordability, availability of services, appropriate location, cultural adequacy, and accessibility.
 Housing must support residents’ dignity and well-being, considering their specific needs.

-• Non-Discrimination: The Housing Charter ensures equal treatment and protection from discrimination based on grounds protected under Ontario’s Human Rights Code (e.g., race, sex, disability).
+• Non-Discrimination: The Housing Charter promotes equal treatment and protection from discrimination based on grounds protected under Ontario’s Human Rights Code (e.g., race, sex, disability).
 The Housing Charter also protects residents from discrimination based on homelessness or housing status.
 Ombudsman Toronto will identify systemic inequalities that create barriers to the right to adequate housing by groups who are marginalized.

 • Participation and Inclusion: Residents must be involved in decisions affecting their housing rights.
 This includes informed participation, meaningful engagement, and understanding the decisions made.
 Effective participation is necessary for the City to identify the diverse needs of vulnerable and/or marginalized groups and to develop solutions, in a way that respects residents’ dignity and autonomy.